AI engineering becomes a separate discipline when the model stops being an impressive demo and starts shaping product behavior, cost, and operations.

 Evaluation: key theme of the book

-Chip Huyen highlights quality assessment as a central issue in AI engineering.
-Two full chapters are devoted to methodology and practices:
+Chip Huyen treats evaluation as a central concern in AI engineering.
+Two full chapters are devoted to the methodology and practice:

 Metrics